The annual Maldon Motor Show took place on 3rd July under a scorching hot sun – here are some images that were taken by our man on the ground.

-As the show was free to attend and the sun was a very warm 25 degrees, traffic getting to the car park was a bit of nightmare – the drive from the bottom of Maldon hill to the car park took an hour where on a normal day it takes no more than ten minutes.
+As the show was free to attend and the sun was a very warm 25 degrees, traffic getting to the car park was a bit of nightmare – the drive from the bottom of Maldon hill to the bouncy castle for sale car park took an hour where on a normal day it takes no more than ten minutes.

 Once there it didn’t disappoint and there really was something there for everyone – I especially liked the factory fresh Sierra Cosworth and the super-rare Ferrari F40.
 There was some great old American muscle also on display including several gorgeous Mustangs and perfectly restored Chevrolet trucks.

 Here were some of the day’s top picks:

 A white E30 estate dropping some not-so-subtle hints that it isn’t quite a stock machine.

 As is expected there were a few modded Japanese vehicles dotted about – we don’t dare hazard a guess as to how many horses this Skyline has under the bonnet.

 Everyone loves an Escort Mk2 – whether it is evoking boyhood memories for some or simply exuding that boxy boy-racer charisma.